mcint170/CMSE_401_Project/pytorch_classifier/README.md

 are already installed and conda is pre-installed, the setup will be less intensive.

-If you already have Anaconda 3 with python version 3.6 or higher, you can skip to Kernel Setup section if you would like to keep any installations
+If you already have Anaconda 3 with python version 3.6 or higher, you can skip to Virtual Enviroment Setup.

 Below are instructions on how to install Anaconda 3 with python version 3.8 on the HPCC.
 We will also set up a new virtual enviroment with the packages we will need to install to get our example working.
-Please note this would probably work best if you can keep this README.md open and also have access to a terminal.
+Please note this would probably work best if you can keep this README.md open and also have access to a terminal in another window.

 ### INSTALL Anaconda 3 w/ Python 3.8: